guywgriffiths/orb/README.md

 <img src="https://user-images.githubusercontent.com/2019989/41467740-f99be756-70ea-11e8-916a-b99053641e74.png" width=200>

-Selected the SSID or type it in and add the password.
+Select the SSID or type it in and add the password.
 You can also configure the MQTT server details here if required.
 Press save and the device will switch off the AP Wifi and connect to the supplied wifi network.